tshepang/blog/content/Payback: Straight Up (2006).md

     mean as fuck).
 I am referring to the two who drive the Val Resnick character about.
--   I could be wrong, but I felt like there were more shots of the city\'s environment, which makes me appreciate the great production design both movies display.
+-   I could be wrong, but I felt like there were more shots of the city's environment, which makes me appreciate the great production design both movies display.
 Wonderful.
 -   The first scene from the earlier movie, the one in which Potter is getting bullets removed from his body, is missing.
-It\'s among my favorite scenes, and displays very well the darkness the movie explores, complete with a curious medical practitioner.
+It's among my favorite scenes, and displays very well the darkness the movie explores, complete with a curious medical practitioner.
--   The lead character\'s voice-over is missing, and was actually quite good.
-This version proves it wasn\'t essential though.
+-   The lead character's voice-over is missing, and was actually quite good.
+This version proves it wasn't essential though.

 Overall, I find [the earlier release] superior, but not by a big margin.